WebAssembly/spec/md-proto/WebAssembly.md

 | `i64.lt_u`  | `(i64, i64) : (i32)`        | [C], [U] | 0x6c   | `<u` (11)

-The `lt_u` instruction tests whether the left operand is less than the right operand, interpreting the operands as unsigned values.
+The `lt_u` instruction tests whether the left operand is less than the right operand, interpreting the operands as unsigned.

 #### Integer Less Than Or Equal To, Signed